panda-re/panda/README.md

 PANDA Plugins
 ----
 Details about the architecture-neutral plugin interface can be found in docs/PANDA.md.
-Existing plugins and tools can be found in qemu/panda_plugins and qemu/panda_tools.
+Existing plugins and tools can be found in qemu/panda\_plugins and qemu/panda\_tools.

 Record/Replay
 ----
-PANDA currently supports whole-system record/replay execution of x86, x86_64,
+PANDA currently supports whole-system record/replay execution of x86, x86\_64,
 and ARM guests.
-Documentation can be found in XXX
+Documentation can be found in docs/record\_replay.md

 Android Support
 ----